Skip to main content

 It's just reduce

-The utility walks the array left to right, wrapping each provider around the next.
-The result is functionally identical to hand-written nesting — it produces the same component tree at runtime.
-No runtime overhead, no extra renders, no magic.
+The utility walks the array left to right, wrapping each provider around the next, and the result is functionally identical to hand-written nesting; it produces the same component tree at runtime, with no overhead, no extra renders, and no magic.

 Display names are automatic

-The displayName assignment means React DevTools shows the full provider chain:
+The displayName assignment means React DevTools shows you the full provider chain:

 ThemeProvider(ToastProvider(ModalProvider(...)))

-Without this, composed components show as Anonymous in the component tree, making debugging impossible.
+Without it, composed components show up as Anonymous in the tree, which makes debugging miserable.
 The ??
-Acc.name fallback handles providers that don't set displayName explicitly.
+Acc.name fallback covers providers that don't set displayName explicitly.

 Order is explicit and scannable

-Provider order matters — inner providers can consume outer providers' contexts.
-In nested JSX, this ordering is implicit in the indentation hierarchy.
-In the array, it's a flat list you can read top to bottom.
-Reordering is a cut-and-paste of a single line.
+Provider order matters, since inner providers can consume the contexts of outer ones.
+In nested JSX that ordering is buried in the indentation hierarchy; in the array it's a flat list you read top to bottom, and reordering is a cut-and-paste of a single line.

 Adding a provider is a one-line change